Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 ## Randomness

 Taking a step back, I was asking myself: <q>Is it really frozen?</q>.
-Cherry on the cake: I was unable to reproduce the problem!
+The cherry on the cake: I was unable to reproduce the problem!
 Even the reporters of the problem were unable to reproduce it consistently.
 Hmm, a random problem?
 Fortunately, two of the reporters are obstinate.
 Ultimately, we got analysis.